41 Top Tips to Winning Australasia's Top Emerging Photographers 2019 (part 2)

 In the second part of this feature, we're bringing you all the remaining tips and advice from the judging panel of 2018.
 It's compulsory reading for anyone keen to improve their placing in almost any competition.

-Early-bird pricing is still available, so if you're considering entering, don't delay!
+Spedial pricing is available until 31 October, so if you're considering entering, don't delay!

 Helping decide the winners, place-getters and Top 10 and Top 20 entries across the nine categories is no easy feat.
 As such, we rely on the wisdom, experience, and expertise of some of the world’s very finest photographers and industry experts.
 With such impressive credentials, our judges are suitably qualified for the important role they take on.
 But don’t take my word, scroll down and have a look at who was on board to help judge the 2018 competition.
 Stay tuned to learn who our judges for 2019 are.